bdhagger/Lab5/README.txt

 To convert the binary number to a decimal, I took my 32-bit sign-extended value and manipulated it to first print the hundreds place, then the tens place, and finally the ones place.
-I masked and XORed the bits of the number then made special conditions for which characters get to be printed.
+I masked and XORed the bits of the number then made special conditions for which characters get to be printed so that zeros and minus signs only appear when needed.

 What did you learn in this lab?
 In this lab, I got to learn about how arrays and printing characters worked